Kenhasteandersen/FEISTY/testcases/GOTM/readme.md

    .../extern/fabm/src/models/
    ```

-   Then edit `.../extern/fabm/src/CMakeLists.txt` and add the folder names to:
+   Then edit `.../extern/fabm/src/CMakeLists.txt` and add the UVic and FEISTY folder names from the step above.
+For example:
    ```cmake
    set(DEFAULT_INSTITUTES
       ...